WanderlustWonders/WanderlustWonders/README.md

   - Include modifier to each roll or to the total
   - Check and return statistics with return message based on probability quartile
 - Next steps:
-  - Incorporate GUI
-  - More detailed statistics
+  - Incorporate GUI and more detailed statistics

 <!-- Icon Format: